Connect with us

 JSU students pleading for fixes to campus water system as officials quietly seek funding

-While Jackson State University officials are quietly working to pull funding for an improved campus system, students continue to complain of inadequacies.
+While Jackson State University officials are quietly working to pull funding for an improved campus water system, students continue to complain of inadequacies.

 Students who live in on-campus dorms are particularly struggling.
 The aging cast iron and lead lines under the university routinely burst, which can make the water smell foul or turn brown.
 In the winter, freezing temperatures have left students without heat, because the system relies on running water.
 They’ve had to buy bottled water, use portable showers and live in hotels.